-AirPods Pro
+AirPods

-You can also flip pages using head turn gestures while wearing one or both AirPods Pro.
-AirPods Pro gestures are available beginning with forScore version 12.0.4.
-They require iOS or iPadOS 14.0 or later, AirPods Pro with firmware 3A283 or newer, and a device that supports motion processing.
+You can also flip pages using head turn gestures while wearing one or both AirPods Pro, AirPods 3, or AirPods Max.
+AirPods gestures are available beginning with forScore version 12.0.4.
+They require iOS or iPadOS 14.0 or later, compatible AirPods (a firmware update may be required), and a device that supports motion processing.

 To flip pages backward or forward, hold your head still for a moment and then turn to the left or right with a quick and steady lateral motion (similar in speed and movement to a swipe gesture performed with your finger).
-Since gestures aren't relative to your screen, you can start them from any position: forScore establishes a resting baseline, then waits for horizontal movement in either direction to determine when you're trying to turn pages.
+Since gestures aren't relative to your screen, you can start them from any position: for score establishes a resting baseline, then waits for horizontal movement in either direction to determine when you're trying to turn pages.

-Note: AirPods Pro gestures are not customizable and can only be used to turn pages; they do not function as inputs in the "Page Turners & Shortcuts" settings panel.
+Note: AirPods gestures are not customizable and can only be used to turn pages; they do not function as inputs in the "Page Turners & Shortcuts" settings panel.

-To set up AirPods Pro gestures for the first time, open the Tools menu and choose Settings > Devices > AirPods Pro, then enable gestures and, if prompted, allow forScore to access Motion & Fitness data to use this feature.
+To set up AirPods gestures for the first time, open the Tools menu and choose Settings > Devices > AirPods, then enable gestures and, if prompted, allow forScore to access Motion & Fitness data to use this feature.

-Once this is done, any time AirPods Pro are active and connected to your device you'll see the AirPods icon in the Display Options overlay where you can toggle these gestures per-window.
+Once this is done, any time AirPods are active and connected to your device you'll see the AirPods icon in the Display Options overlay where you can toggle these gestures per-window.